 GIF banners are still popular today.
 They seem to have been with us for almost forever but their age, finally, took its toll.
 In other words, they are outdated and inefficient.
 Back in the day, when internet connections were slower, animated GIFs were a great compromise for video playback.
 They were immediately adopted by marketers as well and we can still see a few GIF banners today if we search for them specifically.

 However, the Internet user of 2018 has a trained eye for visuals.
 And GIFs are nowhere near the professional stylish look of a modern banner.
 They are limited by their own nature.
 They are limited by design.
 A standard GIF has support for only 256 colors.
-I am talking about an 8 bit channel.
+I am talking about an 8-bit channel.

 Flash technology came with significant improvements on animations, quality and look but they lack in something that should never be ignored by a marketer: compatibility.

 Like GIF, Flash has been with us for a while now and it’s also outdated.
 There are several versions available, they are not native to operating systems and most of all, they pose serious security threats to computers and mobile alike.
-Not being natively compatible means you need to install a third party plugin in order to be able to run flash animations.
+Not being natively compatible means you need to install a third-party plugin in order to be able to run flash animations.
 Not to mention there are several smartphones producers that have already banned the plugin from their operating systems.

 HTML5 does not have issues with quality and compatibility.

 HTML code is natively supported by all browsers not to mention the fact that html5 animated banners are also mobile friendly.
 These animations run on every single device, without the need to install third party apps or plugins.
-They look better than GIFs, are safer than Flash animations and they are easy to create, if you use the right tool.
+They look better than GIFs, are safer than Flash animations and they are easy to create if you use the right tool.

 Why color is important?

 On one hand, we have the brand colors.
 These are important for consistency and compatibility.
 Keep them in mind, especially if you choose to include your logo on the banner.
-If colors of the banner and colors of the logo are mismatched, the entire look of you advertisement will be ruined.
+If colors of the banner and colors of the logo are mismatched, the entire look of your advertisement will be ruined.

 Let’s take a look at a random banner in order to understand what consistency with the brand means when it comes to colors.